Kids with Bipolar Disorder

 Is a meaningful diagnosis of bipolar in toddlers even possible?

 Think about it.
 Toddlers are very young children who do not yet walk properly – they “toddle” – hence the term.
-Folks, we are talking about one to three year olds!
+Folks, we are talking about 1-to-3 year olds!

 How could bipolar disorder manifest in such a young child?
 What would a bipolar 2 or 3 year old even look like?
 It is important to understand this is a very controversial issue and there is no agreement with the professional community about even the most basic definition of bipolar disorder in such young children.
 What some describe as “pediatric bipolar disorder” is a new condition only recently defined and with symptoms quite different from the criteria long used to diagnose adults.